 Portofino, one of the jewels of the Italian Riviera, is one of those places that are hard to describe.
 Everyone who comes to Italy should visit this little village in the Tigullio Gulf, a succession of charming inlets that represents Italy throughout the world.
 The landscape is dominated by the blue sea and the green mountains, the pastel-coloured houses and the scent of herbs and maritime pines.
 The few, little beaches can only be reached by boat or by foot.
 And Portofino is the pearl of this stretch of coast.

-Yes, this is definitely one of the most beautiful places in the world.
-We reluctantly leave the lighthouse and head back to the village, stopping at the Brown Castle.
-This military fortress built in the tenth century was often targeted by the Saracens; it was then enlarged and bought (in 1870) by Sir Montague Yeats, the British consul in Rome.
+As you head back to the village, stop at the Brown Castle.
+This military fortress built in the tenth century was often targeted by the Saracens.
+It was then enlarged and bought (in 1870) by Sir Montague Yeats, the British consul in Rome.
 The rose garden and the terraces with a full view over the gulf make the castle a romantic place.
 The halls with artworks are also worth a visit.

 Later on, the golden sunset reminds us that it’s time to head back to Santa Margherita.
 Instead of taking the last boat, we decide to walk.
-There’s also a bus connecting Portofino to Santa Margherita, but it’s often crowded and it would be a shame not to fully enjoy the panoramic road.
+There’s also a bus connecting Portofino to Santa Margherita, but it’s often crowded and if it’s hot, you won’t be able to breathe.
+Also, it would be a shame not to fully enjoy the panoramic road.
 Halfway we stop at Paraggi, a secluded bay with a little beach owned by the renowned Bagni Fiore.

-You cannot leave the Italian Riviera without tasting the famous pasta al pesto, a regional dish that consists of homemade pasta (trofie) with pesto sauce.
+I’ve seen some incredible sunsets in Liguria.
+One day, I was driving back from a place near Santa Margherita and I stopped to watch the sunset.
+The sky was cloudless, and the sun was a perfect golden sphere.
+Black and gold were the only colours before my eyes.
+Everything was silent.
+And then comes dinner time.
+You cannot leave the Italian Riviera without tasting the famous pasta al pesto.
+This regional dish consists of homemade pasta, called trofie, with pesto sauce.
 The preparation of Genovese pesto requires fresh basil, pine nuts, extra virgin olive oil and parmesan to be ground in a marble mortar with a pestle.
 It has nothing to do with the pesto sold in supermarkets.
 To me, the Italian Riviera will always be associated with warm colours, delicate flavours and aromatic scents.